sourcegraph/handbook/content/departments/support/process/customer-support-triaging.md

 - **Step 8:** Create a post in our #customer-support-internal Slack channel altering the team that there is a new ticket available to take.
 Remember to facilitate if necessary, @ mentioning folks who have capacity to take it if we are at level 2 capacity.

 - **Step 9:** If there is no action for CS, use the "no action for CS macro" and leave a reason why not -- remember, these internal notes sync to Salesforce so CEs know our decision making.
-This macro should also change the assignee to Virginia, which is important so these tickets don't count in the support metric data.
+This macro should also change the assignee to (TBD), which is important so these tickets don't count in the support metric data.
 You may then submit the ticket as solved.

 ## FAQs

 ### 1. Whose responsible for triaging?

 - Nonso 08:00–14:00 UTC (Stompy as backup)
-- Shawnteé 14:00–19:00 UTC (Virginia, Brielle as backup)
+- Shawnteé 14:00–19:00 UTC (Brielle as backup)
-- Shawnteé and Sarah 19:00-20:00 UTC (Virginia, Brielle as backup)
+- Shawnteé and Sarah 19:00-20:00 UTC (Brielle as backup)
-- Sarah 20:00–01:00 UTC (Virginia, Warren as backup)
+- Sarah 20:00–01:00 UTC (Warren as backup)

 ### 2. What should I do when I see a ticket originating from Slack with an internal user as the post owner?